COMBAT

 STABILIZING

-If a character becomes Mortally Wounded, they must be Stabilized with a Successful Reason or Medicine check, or by getting a Wild Success with a General Knowledge check.
+If a character becomes Mortally Wounded, someone must Stabilize them with a Successful Medicine* check, or by achieving a Wild Success with a Reason check.

-Once stabilized, the character remains Incapacitated for 1d6 rounds – Physicality AMod, with a minimum of 1 round.
+Once Stabilized, the character remains Incapacitated for 1d6 rounds - Physicality AMod, with a minimum of 1 round.
+They will then recover consciousness and have 1 WP and 1 RP.

 HEALING

-Injured characters who weren't Mortally Wounded heal at the rate of 1 Wound Point per day if they are resting.
+Injured characters who were not Mortally Wounded will heal at 1 WP per day if they are resting.

-If the character was Mortally Wounded, they heal at the rate of 1 Wound Point for each two days they are resting.
+If the character was Mortally Wounded, they heal at 1 WP for each two days they are resting.

 LASTING WOUNDS